 Above is the view from behind the waterfall.
 Moore Creek has a low volume of water, especially during dry spells.
 The waterfall is most spectacular after a good rain.
 Extended dry weather can reduce the falls to a trickle.
 Our favorite part of this waterfall is the ability to walk behind it and hang out under a large rock overhang.
 What an enchanting setting!
 It's pet-friendly, but keep dogs on a leash.

 The hike is relatively easy with a few steep steps, mostly at the beginning of the trail.
 It's a beautiful walk, crossing Moore Creek several times before you reach the waterfall.
-The trail travels primarily through a lush, hardwood forest the entire way.
-Trees such as tulip poplar, oak, and maple can be found, along with dark, lacy hemlocks.
-An understory of rosebay rhododendron is found in places, and in other spots the steeply sloping forest floor is covered with a dense carpet of various ferns.
-The trail, after passing behind the falls, continues to reach a campsite and eventually another, similar falls about half the height of Moore Cove Falls.
-This part of the trail is a bit eroded and steeper.
+The trail travels primarily through a lush, hardwood forest with areas of rosebay rhododendron and carpets of fern.

 Directions: There is no GPS address.
 From the intersection of Hwys 64, 280 and 276 north near Brevard, drive north on Hwy 276 north through the Pisgah Forest entrance.
-Drive about 6.5 miles (one mile past Looking Glass Falls) and look for a small parking area on the right side of the road, just before a stone bridge.
-If you are coming from the Blue Ridge Parkway, get off on the Hwy 276 exit and drive south for 8.2 miles, cross the bridge and pull off on the left.
+Drive about 6.5 miles (one mile past Looking Glass Falls) and look for a small parking area on the right - just before a stone bridge.
+If you are coming from the Blue Ridge Parkway, get off at the Hwy 276 exit and drive south for 8.2 miles, cross the bridge and pull off on the left.
 The trail begins on the bridge side of the info board.
-Cross the wooden foot bridge across Looking Glass Creek and head uphill for a short distance.
-That's the steepest part of the trail.
-At the top, head to the right and follow the yellow blazes on the trees.
+Cross the wooden foot bridge.